-All forces acting upon the suspension line must be considered when calculating necessary strength of the suspension line.
+All forces upon the suspension line must be considered when calculating necessary strength of the suspension line.
 The weight of the tong, the weight of the lift cylinder, the weight of the spring hanger, and the force imparted on the suspension line by the spring hanger must all be added together in order to arrive at the total force supported by the suspension line.
-Select the suspension line based upon the total force and the margins of safety dictated established engineering practices.
+Select your suspension line based upon the total force and the margins of safety dictated by the policies of your company and by established engineering practices.
 Ultimately, calculating the force on the suspension line and selection of the suspension line is the complete responsibility of the customer.

-McCoy Global recommends using backup (snub) lines on each side of the assembly to restrict motion in either direction of rotation.
-Snub lines must be of sufficient strength to withstand the force imparted by the maximum rated torque of the tong and backup assembly in use.
-Snub lines will arrest uncontrolled movement of the tong and backup in the event slipping of the backup jaws.
+McCoy Global recommends using dual backup (snub) lines of sufficient strength to withstand the force imparted by the maximum rated torque of the tong and backup assembly in use.
+The snub lines will arrest uncontrolled movement of the tong and backup in the event slipping of the backup jaws.
 Calculate the force on the snub lines by dividing the maximum torque of the tong by the tong's torque arm (expressed in feet).
-For example, a 25,000 lb-ft. tong with a 36 inch (3 ft) torque arm will generate 8,333 lb of force against a snub line connected 90° to the longitudinal axis of the equipment.
-Select the snub lines based upon the total force and the margins of safety dictated by established engineering practices.
+For example, a 80,000 lbs.-ft. tong with a 56 inch (4.67 ft.) torque arm will generate 17,143 lbs. of force against the snub line.
+Select your snub lines based upon the total force and the margins of safety dictated by the policies of your company and by established engineering practices.
 Ultimately, calculating the force on the snub line and selection of the snub line is the complete responsibility of the customer.